The following is a timeline of Great Western production history by serial.

 13470 – First ‘0’ prefix kit observed

 17200 or 17500.
-FerroCast idled the Miner St. shop in 1957, and I speculate it occurred in this range.
+FerroCast idled the Miner St. shop in 1957, and the Survivor’s list project is suggestive of it happening in this range.
 10 – 15 employees were retained, and they continued assembly of Great Westerns in a workshop at the FerroCast foundry in Venice, CA.

 18750 – First Fast Draw models observed.